FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 ## Turns
 A turn in Go-Stop consists of four distinct phases.
 Firstly, the player plays a card from their hand.
 Then, they play a card from the draw pile.
 Then, they collect their captured cards.
 And finally, they check for any *yaku* (scoring combinations) they may have formed.

+### Phase 0
+A player may reveal any number of triplets and/or jokers (and/or four of a kinds if continuing the round while holding them is allowed) before playing a card.

+If a player holds a triplet, then they may choose to reveal it to the other players before playing a card.
+If the player manages to win the round, their score will be doubled.
+This is known as '흔들기' - *[heundeulgi]* (lit. 'shaking').
+Should the player hold multiple triplets, they may reveal as many as they like, and the `x2` multipliers for each will stack.

+If a player holds a joker, then the player may reveal and capture it immediately.
+They then draw a replacement card from the draw pile, and play that card as though it were from their hand.
+If this completes a triplet, it can be also revealed during this phase.

+If a player holds a four of a kind, then they may choose to reveal all four cards and double the score as the same as revealing a triplet.
+Also, after playing a revealed card the player may bomb the field too (accumulating 'x4' multiplier and stealing a chaff as the result, see below).

 ### Phase 1

-Firstly, a player chooses a single card from their hand and plays it to the table.
+Firstly, a player chooses a single card from their hand and plays it to the table, or bomb the field with a triplet in hand (see 'Bombing the Field').

 - **If it belongs to the same month as another card in the field**, then the cards *match*, and this matching pair is stacked together to indicate that it will be captured.
-- **If the played card matches with two cards in the field**, then the player may choose which one they capture.
+- **If the played card matches with two cards in the field**, then the player may choose which one they capture **after flipping a card during Phase 2**.
 - **If the played card matches a triplet (stack of three cards) in the field**, then it is stacked atop them, to indicate that all three will be captured along with the played card (this is to prevent cards from becoming 'stuck' on the table and unable to be captured).
 - **If the played card does not match any card**, then it remains on the field, and may subsequently be captured by other played cards.
-- **If the played card is a joker**, then the player immediately captures it.
-They then draw a replacement card from the draw pile, and play that card as though it were from their hand.

 > If a card is played that matches something on the table, then the player ***must*** capture, as described above.
 However, there is no obligation to play a card that matches something, even if the player has one in their hand; they may, if they wish, elect to play a card that matches nothing on the table.
 {.is-warning}